Try the Crushed Flower Tutorial and use some of the flowers in your garden, when they are just past their best.

 You will need a die cutter to get the result, so shop around before you buy for the best deal you can get.

-(You will find it to be a very useful addition to your crafting stash for many many uses)
+(You will find it to be a very useful addition to your crafting stash for many many uses and for many years)

 Experiment with different flowers and colours, as they all produce unusual effects.